setms/book/docs/requirements/analysis.md

 It's hard for them to think back to when they didn't have all that knowledge.
 This makes it hard for them to know what to explain or not, and even what to mention at all.
 And since the business analyst is new to the domain, they don't know what questions to ask.
-The result is an iterative process that takes a lot of time.
+The result is an iterative process of discovery that takes a lot of time.

 Worse, it's uncommon for SMEs to be experts in the entire domain.
 More often, multiple SMEs each have a clear picture of one part of the process and nobody of the whole.